runtimeerror99/stock-price-predictor/privacy-policy.md

 6. Children's Privacy

-Our Website is not intended for use by individuals under the age of 18 ("Children").
+Our Website is not intended for use by individuals under the age of 18 ("Legally underage").
 We do not knowingly collect Personal Information from Children.
 If you become aware that a Child has provided us with Personal Information, please contact us, and we will take steps to remove that information.

 7. Changes to This Privacy Policy